Sree-lekshmi99/Apply-pilot-automation/README.md

 VITE_OPENAI_API_KEY=your_openai_api_key_here
 ```

-You can also enter your API key at runtime in the Settings modal — it stays in memory only and is never persisted to disk.
+You can also enter your API key at runtime in the Settings modal and it stays in memory only and is never persisted to disk.

 ### Run Locally